AnnaZhakhyan/FunFactExplorer/Documents/AI-usage.md

 ## AI Usage prompts and what we have learned
-(write down and log all your promts to the AI tool and how it evolves over time, and how AI actually helped you)
+(write down and log all your promts to the AI tool and how it evolves over time, and how AI actually helped you) workflow with the web development with AI tools with some example prompts and how they are used in different steps in web development

 ### Prompts